elaInnovation/ELA-Microservices/Documentation/Bluetooth Base/README.md

   rpc GetServiceStatus(ElaCommon.ElaInputBaseRequest) returns (ElaBluetoothMicroserviceStatus) {}
 }
 ```
-You can find all the information about he API and object here.
+You can find all the information about the API and object here.

 Through the function available in the API, we can describe the state machine associated to the **Bluetooth Base Microservice**.
 <p align="center">